 eVTOL aircraft involve a complex set of technologies and are subject to evolving regulations, many of which were originally not intended to apply to electric and/or VTOL aircraft.
-Before any eVTOL aircraft can fly passengers, manufacturers and operators must receive requisite regulatory approvals, including but not limited to - aircraft Type Certificate and certification-related to air service operations (AOC etc.).
+Before any eVTOL aircraft can fly passengers, manufacturers and operators must receive requisite regulatory approvals, including - but not limited to - aircraft Type Certificate and certification-related to air service operations (AOC etc.).
 No eVTOL aircraft have passed certification by EASA or the FAA for commercial operations in Europe or the U.S., respectively, and there is no assurance that our current prototype for the Lilium Jet will receive government certification in a way that is market-viable or commercially successful, in a timely manner or at all.
 Gaining government certification requires us to prove the performance, reliability and safety of our Lilium Jet, which cannot be assured.
-In addition, the regulatory standards for eVTOL aircraft are under continuing assessment and development by EASA, the FAA and other applicable regulatory agencies and remain subject to change, and we are subject to uncertainty relating to the standards that may ultimately be applicable to the certification and operation of the Lilium Jets, as well as the timeline on which such regulatory standards are developed, implemented and approved by the applicable regulatory agencies.
-Our operations will also be subject to national, federal, state and municipal licensing requirements and other regulatory measures in each jurisdiction in which we lease Vertiport space, and we may require changes to our proposed Vertiport infrastructure to satisfy licensing or regulatory requirements.
+In addition, the regulatory agencies and remain subject to change, and we are subject to uncertainty relating to the standards that may ultimately be applicable to the certification and operation of the Lilium Jets, as well as the timeline on which such regulatory standards are developed, implemented and approved by the applicable regulatory measures in each jurisdiction in which we lease Vertiport space, and we may require changes to our proposed Vertiport infrastructure to satisfy licensing or regulatory requirements.
 Any of the foregoing risks and challenges could adversely affect our prospects, business, financial condition and results of operations.